Black, blue, white, tan

 Pocket Pits come in a variety of colors, with some spotting a solid color and others spotting multiple colors.
 The most common colors include blue, black, brown, fawn, buckskin, blue and tan, black and tan, and white and seal.

-Due to the Pocket Bully being a mixed breed, it is difficult to determine what coat a pup will have.
+Due to the Miniature Bully being a mixed breed, it is difficult to determine what coat a pup will have.
 American Pitbulls typically have a short and smooth coat with no undercoat, while Patterdale Terriers have a coarse and thin coat with a dense undercoat.

 Pocket Pitbull Lifespan